R E S I D E N C Y

-We run a variety of residencies supporting the arts in Northern Ireland, including a Graduate Residency, Curator Residency, International Residency, International Exchange, and soon to be launched Experimental Filmmaker Residency.
+We have run a variety of residencies supporting the arts in Northern Ireland, including a Graduate Residency, Curator Residency, International Residency, International Exchange, and Filmmaker Residency.

 This years Graduate award winner, selected from the University of Ulster Masters of Fine Art exhibition.